saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/ExternalInventoryReset.md

 * productIdentType
 * productIdentValue
 * inventoryItemId
+* inventoryItemATP
+* inventoryItemQOH
 * externalATP
 * externalQOH
-* quantityOnHand Diff
-* availableToPromise Diff
 * unitCost
-*

 Foreign key:
-add resetItemId attribute to InventoryItemDetail entity.
+* add resetItemId attribute to InventoryItemDetail entity.

 We want to be able to trace back the business event that caused Inventory movement.